TDDev04/UROS-Kernel/README.md

 This code is not organised yet.
 It needs a lot of changes, and not rely especially on headers.

+Compiling the project:
+For now, you do need to compile this with linux, any distro will work, in my case, i use WSL.
+If you find a way to do this in Windows, feel free to open an issue.
+In any case, you need the following tools if you don't have them.

+**Run these if you don't have any toolset to compile the project** `sudo apt install gcc xorriso build-essential git` `sudo apt install nasm`

+Im not sure tho if any other cross-compiler would work, try luck modifying the Makefile.

-So, the drill: To execute this, you might just use the Makefile run argument.
+If you have all the osdev tools installed, you dont have.
+To execute this, run `make run`.
-If for some reason doesn't work, proceed to run the following command `qemu-system-i386.exe -accel whpx -d int -no-shutdown -no-reboot UROS-Image.bin`
+If for some reason doesn't work, proceed to run the following command.
+`qemu-system-i386.exe -accel whpx -d int -no-shutdown -no-reboot UROS-Image.bin`